This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 You can add money to your account using a debit card or credit card registered with us (we call this your stored card) or by bank transfer.
 Your stored card must be in your name.

 When you add money by bank transfer, you must use the details stated in the Revolut Dashboard.
-When we receive the money we will add the equivalent value of e-money in your account.
 Make sure you follow our instructions carefully to avoid any delays.

 If you use a stored card or a bank account that is in one currency to add money to your account in another currency, your bank or card provider may charge a fee.